flaskevann/patterns-examples/README.md

 ### Patterns

-List of pattern examples so far:
+List of pattern implementation examples so far:

 - Facade
 - Factory